 Parental Support Advisor A parental support advisor (PSA) provides a seamless link between home and school which enables a child's well-being and promotes a positive attitude towards education.
-Contact through school 01726 850503 Scope Scope is a registered charity who provide support for disabled people and their families at home and in the community.
+Contact through school 01726 850503 Sarah Chown Doubletrees Special School Outreach Service Doubletrees can provide a range of Outreach services to other schools in Cornwall.
+They have extensive experience with issues relating to children and young people with complex needs as well as trained tutors in specialisms such as Moving and Handling.
+They endeavour to work alongside colleagues in Local Authority services rather than replicating work.
+Doubletrees School 01726 812757 enquiries@doubletrees.cornwall.sch.uk Scope Scope is a registered charity who provide support for disabled people and their families at home and in the community.
 In addition to this they provide us with moving and handling training for children.
 01726 212706 cornwall@scope.org.uk School Nurse School nurses provide confidential advice and health information.
 This advice is available to young people, their parents, carers and teachers.
 School nurses will help ensure children and young people stay fit and healthy.
 They also carry out height and weight checks in Reception and Year 6 as well as Vision screening in Reception and Hearing checks in Year 1.
-Cognition and learning team This service works closely with schools, children/young people, parents/carers and the Cornwall Dyslexia Association to ensure the successful inclusion of children and young people on the dyslexic continuum.
-It does this through working with individual children, young people and their families, consultation and training. jo.davidson@cornwall.gov.uk Social Emotional Mental Health Service This service provides advice, strategies and support related to behaviour.
+Marie Blackbeard Marie.blackbeard@nhs.net Cornwall Dyslexia Service This service works closely with schools, children/young people, parents/carers and the Cornwall Dyslexia Association to ensure the successful inclusion of children and young people on the dyslexic continuum.
+It does this through working with individual children, young people and their families, consultation and training.
+The service continues to support us to achieve the Cornwall 'Inclusive, Dyslexia Friendly Schools' award which we are planning to reaccredit this year. dyslexiaservice@cornwall.gov Behaviour Support Service This service provides advice, strategies and support related to behaviour.
 This could include identifying specific triggers, attachment difficulties and providing strategies to manage these.
-ASPIRE service through Evelyn Kyne Educational Welfare Officer Education welfare officers work with schools, pupils and families to support regular school attendance.
+Penny Hermes Education, Health and Social Care.
+Sedgemoor Centre.
+Priory Road.
+St Austell.
+PL25 5AB 01872 327529 07878784818 Educational Welfare Officer Education welfare officers work with schools, pupils and families to support regular school attendance.
 They help to sort out problems in school or at home.
-Tom Thorp Contact via school: 01726 75858 Central Office: Sedgemoor Centre Priory Road St Austell
+At Grampound Road Primary School we have termly meetings with our Educational Welfare Officer to address any attendance issues that may arise Frances Valentine Contact via school: 01726 75858 Central Office: Sedgemoor Centre Priory Road St Austell